UNICEF was established in the aftermath of World War II to help children in crisis.

 War and disaster separate thousands of children from their families every year.
 UNICEF uses innovative mobile networks and painstaking research to trace families of children found alone in conflict zones, refugee camps and natural disasters.

 This hard work pays off.
-Without it, 21,000 children might not have been reunited with their families and caregivers last year, and another 33,000 might be alone in dangerous environments.
+Without it, thousands of children might not be reunited with their families and caregivers every year, and thousands more might be alone in dangerous environments.

 7. We'd lose one the biggest sources of information about children